The Economics of Social Data: Model

 \subsection{Data Market}

 The data market is run by a single data intermediary (it).
 As a monopolist market maker, the data intermediary decides how to collect the available information $\left( s_{i}\right) $ from each consumer and how to share it with the other consumers and the producer.
-Thus, the data intermediary faces both an information design problem and a pricing problem.
+Thus, the data intermediary faces both an information design problem and an information pricing problem.

 We consider bilateral contracts between the individual consumers and the intermediary and between the producer and the intermediary.
-The data intermediary offers these bilateral contracts \emph{ex ante}, that is, before the realization of any demand shocks.
+The data intermediary offers these bilateral contracts \emph{ex ante}, i.e., before the realization of any demand shocks.
 Each bilateral contract defines a \emph{data policy }and\emph{\ }a \emph{data price}.

 The data contract with consumer $i$ specifies a \emph{data inflow }policy $ X_{i}$ and a fee $m_{i}\in \mathbb{R}$ paid to the consumer.
 The data inflow policy describes how each signal $s_{i}\ $enters the database of the intermediary.
 We restrict attention to the following two policies: (i) the \emph{complete (identity-revealing) }data policy $X=S$, where the intermediary collects each consumer's signal $s_{i}$; and (ii) the \emph{ anonymized }data policy $X=A$,\ where the intermediary collects individual signals without identifying information.
 We model the anonymized data policy as